 Tracey leads Sense about Science’s work on the transparency of evidence used by governments in policy, to ensure that the public has access to the same evidence and reasoning as decision makers.
-This has included drafting the Principles for the Treatment of Independent Scientific Advice, which were adopted into the Ministerial Code in 2010, the creation of a public interest defence to libel in the Defamation Act 2013 and designing an induction in scientific peer review for the European Parliament in 2015.
+This has included drafting the Principles for the Treatment of Independent Scientific Advice, which were adopted into the UK Ministerial Code in 2010, the creation of a public interest defence to libel in the Defamation Act 2013 and the Evidence Transparency Framework, used to audit UK government in 2016 and 2017 and adopted by government audit agencies around the world.
 In 2010, the Times named Tracey as one of the ten most influential figures in science policy in Britain and in 2014 she was recognised by the Science Council for her work on evidence-based policy making.
+In June 2017 Tracey was made an OBE, for services to science.

 Tracey is chair of the board of trustees of Jurassica, a £94 million project to bring the story of prehistoric discovery to life on Dorset’s Jurassic Coast and develop new understanding of extinction and biodiversity.
 She is a trustee of the Jill Dando Institute of Security and Crime Science, and sits on the advisory board of OpenTrials.
 Tracey was a commissioner on the UK Drug Policy Commission from 2009 to 2012, and a trustee of Centre of the Cell, the first science education centre to be located within working biomedical research laboratories, until December 2013.
 The Royal College of Pathologists made Tracey a Friend of the College for her work in promoting public engagement and the creation of an outreach centre following a collapse of public confidence during the Alder Hey and Bristol scandals.
-In June 2017 Tracey was awarded an OBE for services to science.